harvard-team-pivot/cs171project/README.md

 Starting to link viz's through menuChanged function.
 Updated bar color on selection in country dropdown.
 Indenting child checkboxes to highlight grouping.

+Worked on having filtered dataset show up on radar chart when country is selected.

+Adding year dropdown (to be replaced by animation widget) for roughing out updating all visualizations at once.

 ## Data

 Obtained data from the [World Bank](http://lpi.worldbank.org/) logistics performance index.